mylittletony/mylittletony.github.io/_posts/2015-10-31-using-the-ct-api.markdown

 <a href="http://docs.ct-networks.io/category/406-developer">docs.ct-networks.io</a></h3>
 <hr>

-This guide will show you how to setup your own application to use the Cucumber Tony API.
+This guide will show you how to setup your own application to use the CT WiFi API.
 The API will let you do loads of handy things, like create locations, generate vouchers and reboot your boxes.

 **If you're not a developer, please forget this exists.**